-Sesame allergy is estimated to affect over 1.6 million Americans.
-At present, there is no cure for food allergy, and avoidance and careful label reading are essential for those with sesame allergy.
-In April 2021, the Food Allergy Safety, Treatment, Education & Research (FASTER) Act became law in April 2021, requiring sesame to be listed on packaged foods beginning January 1, 2023.
-This bipartisan legislation was the first successful effort to label a new food allergen since 2004.
-After 17 years of advocacy, the FASTER Act represents a huge step forward for those with sesame allergy.
-However, its implementation has been complicated by many companies in the baking sector adding sesame flour to plain products rather than taking steps during production to prevent sesame cross-contact.
-In this webinar, the presenters will cover sesame allergy and its management, review U.S. labeling regulations, describe consumer expectations and unintended consequences, and explain the role of dietetics professionals in patient care and advocacy.
+Sesame allergy affects over 1.6 million Americans, and currently, there is no cure for food allergy.
+Avoidance and careful label reading are essential for those with sesame allergy.
+In April 2021, the Food Allergy Safety, Treatment, Education & Research (FASTER) Act became law, requiring sesame to be listed on packaged foods beginning January 1, 2023.
+This bipartisan legislation was a significant step forward for those with sesame allergy, but its implementation has been complicated by companies adding sesame flour to plain products, resulting in cross-contact.
+In this webinar, our presenters will cover sesame allergy and its management, review U.S. labeling regulations, describe consumer expectations and unintended consequences, and explain the role of dietetics professionals in patient care and advocacy.
 Join us to learn how you can support those with sesame allergy and navigate the new labeling regulations.
 As dietetics professionals, we play a critical role in ensuring the safety and well-being of those with food allergies.
 Don't miss out on this informative presentation.

 This webinar was presented live on March 8, 2023.
 The CPE associated with this event expires on December 31, 2025.